King of the Mischievous South Vol. 2

-King of the Mischievous South Vol. 2 (shortened to KOTMS II) is the debut commercial mixtape by American rapper Denzel Curry, released on July 19, 2024, via PH Recordings and Loma Vista.
+King of the Mischievous South Vol. 2 (shortened to KOTMS II) is the first commercial mixtape (seventh overall) by American rapper Denzel Curry, released on July 19, 2024, via PH Recordings and Loma Vista.
 The mixtape features guest appearances from Kingpin Skinny Pimp, Key Nyata, Maxo Kream, TiaCorine, ASAP Ferg, That Mexican OT, 2 Chainz, Mike Dimes, Kenny Mason, Project Pat, Ty Dolla Sign, Juicy J, Armani White, Ski Mask the Slump God, ASAP Rocky, and PlayThatBoiZay.
 It serves as the sequel to his third mixtape King of the Mischievous South Vol. 1 Underground Tape 1996 (2012), and also serves as the follow-up to Curry's fifth studio album, Melt My Eyez See Your Future (2022).

 On October 30, Curry announced a deluxe edition of the mixtape, which he described as an album, with five additional tracks, it was released on November 15 as King of the Mischievous South; it includes additional guest appearances from Duke Deuce, Slim Guerilla, 454, Sauce Walka, Bktherula, and Lazer Dim 700.

 Release

 "Sked" was originally released as a standalone single on September 14, 2023, without a Project Pat verse.
-Curry announced King of the Mischievous South Vol. 2 on June 5th, 2024 with the lead single "Hot One" featuring TiaCorine and ASAP Ferg.
-"Black Flag Freestyle", featuring That Mexican OT, was subsequently released on June 21, 2024 as the second single.
+Curry announced King of the Mischievous South Vol. 2 on June 5, 2024, with the lead single "Hot One" featuring TiaCorine and ASAP Ferg.
+"Black Flag Freestyle", featuring That Mexican OT, was subsequently released on June 21, 2024, as the second single.
 The third single, "Hoodlumz" featuring PlayThatBoiZay and ASAP Rocky, was released on July 16, 2024.
 The mixtape was released on July 19, 2024.
 An expanded edition was released on November 15, 2024.